sincarne/AppleScripts/README.md

 This repository contains all the AppleScripts I've written or adapted for personal use.
 I don't intend for them to be earth-shattering, they just scratch some personal itches.

+## New message with attachments in Sparrow - `newmessageinsparrow.scpt` ##

+Set as a service.
+Gets selected files and folders, and creates a new message in Finder with specified files attached.

 ## Clean By Kind - `cleanbykind.scpt` ##

 In Lion, the default folder view behaviour became "Arrange by ...", a view that hides most of the files in a folder.
 I prefer the old "Clean by kind".
 This script lives in my Finder toolbar for a quick clean up, and in my script menu bound to a key.